 Spend Summer Embracing Amazing Surroundings in Yellowstone

 By June, summer is officially in session across Yellowstone, but because some schools let out a bit late, you can possibly still avoid the mid-summer crowds that are guaranteed here by July.
-Daily highs hit the low 60s this month and there’s typically plenty of sunshine to go around which inevitably melts off any remaining snow at a faster rate.
+Daily highs hit the low 60s this month and there’s typically plenty of sunshine to go around, which inevitably melts off any remaining snow at a faster rate.
 Still, if you want to cool down, hiking higher elevation trails in Yellowstone this time of year comes with access to fresh powder.
-At lower elevations, wildflowers are in bloom and among the lupine and Indian paintbrush, you’ll likely see baby deer, moose, and elk roaming.
+At lower elevations, wildflowers are in bloom and among the lupine and Indian paintbrush, you’ll likely see baby deer, moose, and elk.

-By July, temperatures are typically at their warmest across Yellowstone, reaching upwards of 90 degrees by midday.
-The snow has long since gone from the trails so if you’re a hiking enthusiast, this is the time of year to find yourself here with gear in hand.
-Lines at entrance stations are bound to be significantly longer by July, so planning your entrance times is a must.
-A good way to ensure your place is to book your spot on a wildlife or nature tour so you can not only avoid crowds but perhaps set your sights on areas you might otherwise overlook.
+A good way to ensure your place is to book your spot on a wildlife or nature tour so you can not only avoid crowds but also set your sights on areas you might otherwise overlook.
 July is a terrific time to get up close to the park’s many geothermal features as well, because higher temperatures dissipate steam, which can block your view in the winter season.

 August brings summer to a close with temperatures that still linger in the upper 80s and plenty of sunny days to enjoy.
 The one disadvantage to an August visit is that the park doesn’t typically see a lot of rain this time of year, so if you’re looking for options to cool off among all that heat, you’re a bit out of luck.
-As a result, there are also strict fire restrictions in place to be aware of no matter where you roam.
+As a result, there are also strict fire restrictions in place to be aware of.
 That said, August visitors to Yellowstone will be right on time to witness the bison breeding season, which sees competing males putting on an incredible show of strength if you’re lucky enough to witness these matches in real-time.

 Fall in Love with Yellowstone This Autumn

 With school back in session and summer fading into fall, autumn is a great time to enjoy cooler temperatures across Yellowstone and fewer crowds too.
 Daily highs in September average around 70 degrees Fahrenheit, with the one disadvantage being the increased chances for storms.
-The cooler weather does come with more active wildlife during the daytimes as opposed to what you might see in the summer, and bull elk and moose will be putting their impressive antlers to use showing off their strength and skills to attract a mate.
+The cooler weather does come with more active wildlife during the day as opposed to what you might see in the summer.
+Bull elk and moose will be putting their impressive antlers to use, showing off their strength and skills to attract a mate.
 Grizzly bears are on the hunt for local berries this time of year as they ramp up for an oncoming hibernation once again, and while the daylight time you can set aside to explore Yellowstone is shorter, it’s equally impressive.

 It’s fair to say that October is a fan-favorite time of year in Yellowstone among those who have a passion for leaf peeping.
 Deciduous trees like cottonwood and aspen are the first to turn yellow, while the first week of October typically encompasses the very best time for spotting the most drastic change in hues.
-You will want to check on road status ahead before heading into Yellowstone in October, because while it’s not a guarantee, a pop-up storm or snowfall can cause some access points to close earlier in the season than originally anticipated.
+You will want to check on road status ahead of time before heading into Yellowstone in October, because while it’s not a guarantee, a pop-up storm or snowfall can cause some access points to close earlier in the season than originally anticipated.

 fall leaves

 November brings fall to a close in Yellowstone, and the 7th of the month typically marks the final opportunity for travelers to take full advantage of exploring the park’s roads on their own in a standard highway vehicle.
-After that, many routes are closed for the wintertime in the name of safety with the exception of the North and Northeast entrance.
+After that, many routes are closed for the wintertime in the name of safety, except the North and Northeast entrances.
 Of course, even if you arrive later in November, you can simply take a winter-style approach to visiting and plan a snow tour with a guide or head in on foot on your own.
-Places like the Lamar Valley are extremely active with bison and elk well into November, and bighorn sheep breeding season gets underway this month as well.
-Long before the largest snowfalls of the year happen, November presents a wonderful chance to explore geothermal features without having to contend with snow on the boardwalks or surrounding trails.

 Discover The Adventure Inn Yellowstone For Your Montana Getaway!